[updated: August, 2022] Frequently asked questions about the Bill of Lading Supplement (Complemento Carta Porte) for international shipments

 1- When does the real obligation to issue an invoice with Complemento Carta Porte/ Bill of lading begin, if it is an international shipment?

 The issuance of the Complemento Carta Porte or Bill of Lading Supplement became mandatory as of January 1, 2022.
-However, it will be until October 1 when there will be sanctions if the Bill of Lading Supplement is not issued correctly; if it contains errors or omissions of information.
+However, it will be until January 1st when there will be sanctions if the Bill of Lading Supplement is not issued correctly; or if it contains errors or omissions of information.